scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Preëmptive Filters
 ^^^^^^^^^^^^^^^^^^

-In order to reduce the set of edges that we need to iterate over, it helps to determine which individual edges are known to always be present and which ones are known to never be present.
-In this way we can reduce the size of the max-graph's edgeset.
+In order to reduce the set of edges that we need to iterate over, rather than working over the max-graph for *any* of nodes, it helps to determine which individual edges are known to always be present and which ones are known to never be present.
+In this way we can reduce the size of the edgeset over which we will be iterating.

-This allows for us to the include more variables/nodes without seeing the expected growth in the set of the edges that accompanies additional nodes without preëmptive filters.
+Interestingly, this allows us to include more variables/nodes  without an explosion the  edges that accompanies additional nodes without preëmptive filters.

 One of the most powerful uses I have found for this is the ability to modify a graph set to include interventional nodes without seeing a corresponding explosion in the number of graphs.
 On the assumption that interventions apply only to a single node () example nodes representing interventions, as nodes without on the preëxisting variables that